WebDevCaptain/Notiz/README.md

 # Notiz
-A speed-coded note app developed with using Angular, Bootstrap 4 and ElectronJS
+A speed-coded note app developed with using Angular, CSS Grid system and ElectronJS.